explainers-by-googlers/cross-origin-storage/README.md

  * Example usage to store a file.
  */

+let fileBlob; // Assuming the blob is available.
-// Assume the file is already identified with a hash. const hash =
+// Assuming the file stored in `fileBlob` is already identified with a hash. const hash =
   'SHA-256: 8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4';
 // The human-readable file name.